 Please be aware that we often have a long waiting list for individual teachers and many families have observed for much longer than a term before being offered a place with a private teacher.
 Read more about being assigned to a teacher and beginning private lessons here.

 Parent Education Classes for Observers and Beginner Parents

-Parents who are new to Pink group, either as observers or who have recently joined the class, will sometimes be asked to join a parent discussion group in the Entrance Hall.
-These groups, lead by Suzuki violin teachers Michiko Negami and Miks Silis, will discuss an important aspect of the Suzuki method and give you the opportunity to ask questions and get to know other parents.
+Parents who are new to our programme, either as observers or new beginners, will sometimes be asked to join a parent discussion group in the Entrance Hall.
+These groups, led by our teachers, will discuss an important aspect of the Suzuki method and give you the opportunity to ask questions and get to know other parents.

 Parent education is also currently being offered through our online video series.